-Nova Southeastern University Statement of Student Rights and Responsibilities
+Nova Southeastern University Code of Student Conduct and Academic Responsibility

-This code seeks to promote high standards of behavior and academic integrity by setting forth the responsibilities of students as members of the University community.
-Abiding by the code ensures a climate wherein all members of the University community can exercise their rights of membership.
+The Nova Southeastern University Code of Student Conduct and Academic Responsibility seeks to promote high standards of behavior and academic integrity by setting forth the responsibilities of students as members of the university community.
+Abiding by the code ensures a climate wherein all members of the university community can exercise their rights of membership.
+Students are expected to be familiar with and abide by this code as detailed in the College of Psychology Catalog available on the College's general student resources webpage (https://psychology.nova.edu/students/current-students.html).
+Students in violation will be subjected to disciplinary action.